Eisenhart--Duval lift for minisuperspace quantum cosmology

 where $g$ is the determinant of the metric tensor $g_{\mu\nu}$, $R$ denotes the scalar curvature constructed from $g_{\mu\nu}$ $(\mu,\nu=0,1,2,3)$, $(\nabla\phi)^2$ means $g^{\mu\nu} \partial_\mu\phi\partial_\nu\phi$, and $V(\phi)$ represents a potential for the real scalar field $\phi$.
 The constant $\kappa^2$ equals to $8\pi G$, where $G$ is Newton's constant.

 As the metric, we assume the FLRW metric,

 where $d\Omega_3^2$ denotes the maximally symmetric three-space, whose Ricci curvature ${}^{(3)}R_{ij}$ is characterized by a constant $K$, such as ${}^{(3)}R_{ij}=2Kg_{ij}$ $(i,j=1,2,3)$, while $N$ is the lapse function.
-Assuming that the scalar field depends only on time $t$, the Lagrangian can be written in the following form: \footnote{Here we have added the standard Gibbons--Hawking--York boundary term \cite{York,GH}.}
+Assuming that the scalar field depends only on time $t$, the Lagrangian can be written in the following form \footnote{Here we have added the standard Gibbons-Hawking-York boundary term \cite{York,GH}.}

 where the dot denotes the time derivative, and the potential term $U(a,\phi)$ is, for the above action (\ref{action1}),